-- 1.1 These Regulations establish the conditions under which the University of Lincoln (hereinafter referred to as the 'University') shall award the degrees of Masters by Research (MSc by Research, MA by Research), Master of Philosophy (MPhil) and Doctor of Philosophy (PhD). - 1.2 These Regulations come into force on 31 August 2014 and their provisions apply to all students enrolling on or after that date.
-Their provisions also apply to students enrolled before 31 August 2014 to the extent that they do not detract from the rights afforded to students under the Regulations in force on 30 August 2014. - 1.3 These Regulations supplement the University's general academic Regulations, which also apply to the awards of MA/MSc by Research, MPhil and PhD.
+- 1.1 These Regulations establish the conditions under which the University of Lincoln (hereinafter referred to as the 'University') shall award the degrees of Masters by Research (MSc by Research, MA by Research), Master of Philosophy (MPhil) and Doctor of Philosophy (PhD). - 1.2 These Regulations come into force on 31 August 2015 and their provisions apply to all students enrolling on or after that date.
+Their provisions also apply to students enrolled before 31 August 2015 to the extent that they do not detract from the rights afforded to students under the Regulations in force on 30 August 2015. - 1.3 These Regulations supplement the University's general academic Regulations, which also apply to the awards of MA/MSc by Research, MPhil and PhD. - 1.4 A student who wishes to make any change to their programme of studies shall submit a request to the relevant Board of Examiners.
+If approved, the request shall be deemed to take effect from the date the request is submitted to the School Office for consideration.